 The above list is just indicative.The editors, in principle, welcome thought provoking articles within the purview of Agricultural sciences.

-The authors will be informed about the decision of manuscripts within 12 days after submission.
+The authors will be informed about the decision of manuscripts within few weeks after submission.
 Accepted articles will be published promptly.

 Types of Articles:

 Original Research Articles: These should describe new and carefully analysed and confirmed findings, backed with experimental procedures.
 Articles should be given in sufficient details for others to verify the work.
 The length of a full paper should be concise, required to describe and interpret the work clearly.
 Please include in the main paper a set of key words ; an abstract- summarizing background of the work; research results and its implications.
 Followed by INTRODUCTION, MATERIALS and METHODS, RESULTS, DISCUSSION, ACKNOWLEDGMENTS and REFERENCES.
 All these must be in capital letters but not underlined.